A Search for Extraterrestrial Technosignatures in Archival FAST Survey Data Using a New Procedure

 The RFI mitigation and candidate selection algorithms, either real-time or off-line, are important in the work of SETI surveys.
 In the future, we also plan to continue the study of improving these algorithms, utilizing the strength and characteristics of different methods.
+A better understanding of the properties of both RFI and ETI signals may help us improve the data analysis pipelines.
+For example, if we know the characteristics of some sources of RFI, it might be possible to search for candidate signals that are not consistent to the features of the known RFI, even in regions with a mixture of both ETI signals and RFI (as in e.g.~Figure \ref{fig:birdierfi}).

-We also note that the parameters of our methods, especially those for the kNN and DBSCAN methods, are set with reference to the birdies.
+On the other hand, further studies on the properties of potential ETI signals are also useful.
+We note that the parameters of our methods, especially those for the kNN and DBSCAN methods, are set with reference to the birdies.
 Some parameters are chosen to make sure birdies are not removed by the algorithm.
 However, this process relies on a fully representative library of simulated ETI signals, including more possible patterns of birdies.
-For instance, the pattern may be different for different brightness, drift rate \citep[e.g.][]{Li22} and the relative position to the beams.
+For example, the pattern may be different for different brightness, drift rate \citep[e.g.][]{Li22} and the relative position to the beams.
 Some interesting candidates may be missed (removed with RFI) because there are no such kind of birdies that could guide our parameter selection.
 Thus, future work should make a more representative and diverse library of simulated ETI signals.

-\acknowledgments{We thank Pei Wang for the useful discussions.
-This work was supported by the National Science Foundation of China (Grants No.~61802428).
-This work is finished on the workstation in Dezhou University.}

 \software{Python, NumPy \citep{numpy}, pandas \citep{reback2020pandas, mckinney-proc-scipy-2010}, Astropy \citep{astropy}, Matplotlib \citep{Matplotlib}, scikit-learn \citep{scikit-learn}, OpenCV \citep{bradski2000opencv}. }